AnnBMariyam/AnnBMariyam/README.md

 Hi, I’m Ann B Mariyam

- Graduate student in Data Analytics
- Aspiring Data Analyst / Business Analyst / BI Analyst Based in the United States
+I’m a graduate student in Data Analytics based in the United States, aspiring to work as a Data Analyst / Business Analyst / BI Analyst.

- Passionate about SQL, Python, Power BI, and turning raw data into meaningful insights.
+I enjoy working with data, from cleaning and analyzing it to building dashboards that help make better business decisions.
+I’m especially interested in using SQL, Python, and Power BI to turn raw data into meaningful insights.

  Technical Skills